j-cob44/WT_Wiki_Unit_Converter/README.md

 Works on Aircraft, Fleet, Ground, Helicopter, and Drone pages.
 Please report if you find any pages that do not work correctly.
 Only runs the script "americanify.js" on https://wiki.warthunder.com/* .

+Sideloading:
+You can sideload the extension by downloading this project, opening your extensions page, and clicking load unpacked.
+From there, navigate to where you've downloaded the project files to and select this root folder.